 No Matter what your shape or size, you're made for rugby!
-And you don't have to wait till you're old enough to be a professional - play Abbotsford Mini Rugby!
-Tall or short, fast or not-so-fast, big or little, girl or boy – there’s a place for you to have great safe fun playing Mini-Rugby, one of the world’s fastest growing team sports for kids!
-Mini rugby is all about training, learning and behaving just like the pros do, so thaT by the time you're ready to try out for the pro jersey, you've got the skills and speed you need to be awesome on the pitch.
+And you don't have to wait for high school to play rugby you can start now by playing Abbotsford Mini Rugby!
+Tall or short, fast or not-so-fast, big or little, girl or boy – there’s a place for you to have a great, safe fun playing Mini-Rugby, one of the world’s fastest growing team sports for kids!
+Mini rugby is all about learning the sport of rugby, meeting new friends, and getting active!

 Full refund until January 25, 2017